-The location experiment is performed using only P and P_n travel times from the groomed arrival time data set, observed within 20° of the epicenter.
-The figure-of-merit is the ability to locate those events in the GT data set with location accuracy of GT5 or better.
-We compare the location capabilities of the 3-D model CUB2.0_TH to that of the 1-D model AK135.
+location accuracy of GT5 or better.
+We compare the location capabilities of the 3D model CUB2.0\TH to that of the 1D model AK135.
 Examples of locations using these models are shown in Figure 19 for the Lop Nor and Racha clusters.
-Qualitatively, it can be seen that the 3-D model improves the agreement with the GT locations and reduces systematic bias.
+Qualitatively, it can be seen that the 3D model improves the agreement with the GT locations and reduces systematic bias.

-The geometry of the network of reporting stations plays a major role in location accuracy.
+[61] The geometry of the network of reporting stations plays a major role in location accuracy.
 Figure 20 presents examples of how location error varies with the number of stations and open azimuth.
 These results are determined by estimating locations repeatedly using randomly chosen subsets of the reported data in the groomed arrival time data set with a specified number of recording stations.
-The location systematics for the 3-D model are clear and reasonable: as the number of stations decreases and open azimuth increases the location accuracy degrades.
+The location systematics for the 3D model are clear and reasonable: As the number of stations decreases and open azimuth increases, the location accuracy degrades.
 We aim, however, for the statistics on location accuracy to reflect the capabilities of the model rather than the vagaries of station geometry.
-It is, therefore, important to limit the role that variations in network geometry between different event regions play on the reported locations.
-For this reason, the location statistics reported in Tables 6 - 8 are only for the GT events in which the regional phases have an open azimuth less than 180°.
-This reduces the GT data set by more than 60%, from 989 to 366 events.
+It is therefore important to limit the role that variations in network geometry between different event regions play on the reported locations.
+For this reason the location statistics reported in Tables 6-8 are only for the GT events in which the regional phases have an open azimuth of $<180^{\circ}$ .
+This reduces the GT data set by >60%, from 989 to 366 events.
 The number of explosions is most severely reduced, from 312 to 38 events, but the number of events remains high enough to draw statistically meaningful conclusions.

-Using the 3-D model CUB1.0_TH, the location accuracy improves systematically with the confidence in the GT location: 5.1 km, 7.2 km, and 12.3 km errors for explosions (GT0-GT2), GT5 earthquakes, and GT10 earthquakes, respectively.
-By the following reasoning, we believe that these results are consistent with an intrinsic location accuracy of about 5 km for the 3-D model.
-Assuming that the regional location errors and the reported GT confidence levels are uncorrelated, we would expect a location error of about $(5^2 + 5^2)^{1/2}$ km ~ 7 km for GT5 events if the intrinsic location error is itself 5 km, and $(10^2 + 5^2)^{1/2}$ km ~ 12 km for GT10 events.
-These expectations are very similar to to the results of our tests, and give us further confidence in the GT levels reported in Table 1.
+[62] Using the 3D model CUB1.0\TH, the location accuracy improves systematically with confidence in the GT location: 5.1 km, 7.2 km, and 12.3 km errors for explosions (GT0-GT2), GT5 earthquakes, and GT10 earthquakes, respectively.
+By the following reasoning, we believe that these results are consistent with an intrinsic location accuracy of ~5 km for the 3D model.
+Assuming that the regional location errors and the reported GT confidence levels are uncorrelated, we would expect a location error of about $(5^2 + 5^2)^{1/2}$ km ~7 km for GT5 events if the intrinsic location error is itself 5 km and $(10^2 + 5^2)^{1/2}$ km ~12 km for GT10 events.
+These expectations are very similar to the results of our tests and give us further confidence in the GT levels reported in Table 1.

-Location errors for the 1-D model do not trend as simply with GT level.
-Location errors are 14.1 km, 10.9 km, and 13.3 km, respectively, for explosions, GT5 earthquakes, and GT10 earthquakes.
-The location error for the explosions is elevated by the difficulties that the 1-D model experiences in locating the Azgir events.
-The reason is the nature of the 3-D structure near Azgir: fast continental platforms to the north and slow tectonic regions to the south.
-The 3-D model corrects for this large-scale variability very well, but the 1-D model produces systematically biased locations similar to its performance at Racha (Figure 19d).
-It is, nevertheless, reasonable to conclude that the 1-D model possesses an average intrinsic location accuracy of about 10 km from which we would expect estimated location errors of about 10 km, 11 km, and 14 km, respectively, for explosions, GT5 earthquakes, and GT10 earthquakes.
-This accuracy is much more geographically variable than for the 3-D model, however.
+[63] Location errors for the 1D model do not trend as simply with GT levels.
+Location errors are 14.1 km, 10.9 km, and 13.3 km for explosions, GT5 earthquakes, and GT10 earthquakes, respectively.
+The location error for explosions is elevated by the difficulties that the 1D model experiences in locating the Azgir events.
+The reason is the nature of the 3D structure near Azgir: fast continental platforms to the north and slow tectonic regions to the south.
+The 3D model corrects for this large-scale variability very well, but the 1D model produces systematically biased locations similar to its performance at Racha (Figure 19d).
+It is, nevertheless, reasonable to conclude that the 1D model possesses an average intrinsic location accuracy of $\sim 10$ km, from which we would expect estimated location errors of $\sim 10$ , $\sim$ 11, and $\sim$ 14 km for explosions, GT5 earthquakes, and GT10 earthquakes, respectively.
+This accuracy is much more geographically variable than for the 3D model, however.